ralphv/zoran/README.md

 ### Failure Points

 * if the target project tests for (require.main === module), i.e.: testing whether the started process is the project itself, this will fail.
-* if the target project processes command line arguments by order, it might fail since the arguments contain one more (node.profiler command itself).
+* if the target project processes command line arguments by order, it might fail since the arguments contain one more (zoran command itself).

 ### License

-node.profiler is licensed under the [BSD-3 License](http://bitbucket.com/ralphv/node.profiler/raw/master/LICENSE).
+zoran is licensed under the [BSD-3 License](https://raw.githubusercontent.com/ralphv/zoran/master/LICENSE).

 ### Changelog